Announcing Flows – User onboarding for modern SaaS →

 What is LCH?

 For the past few decades, we’ve been using sRGB color space on the Web. sRGB is limited to 16.7 million colors which might seem like a lot, but with the rapid evolution of displays, it is now common to have displays with more than 100% sRGB coverage.
 Additionally, sRGB was designed based on how displays work, rather than how our eyes perceive color.
-This makes it less than ideal for creating consitent and accessible color systems.
+This makes it less than ideal for creating consistent and accessible color systems.
 That's where LCH comes in.

 LCH color space, also known as HCL, CIELAB, LAB, CIELUV, or CIELCH is a color space that was first defined in 1976 by International Commission on Illumination (CIE), hence the name CIELAB.
 The CIE is the international authority on light, illumination, color, and color spaces.
 The main goal of LCH is to achieve perceptual uniformity, meaning that it behaves according to how our eyes perceive color.
 In theory, LCH can describe an infinite number of colors, but what is important for us is that its color gamut is larger than that of sRGB.
 This means that it can represent a wider range of colors, allowing for even more beautiful websites.

 LCH stands for Lightness, Chroma, and Hue.
 At first glance, this might seem similar to HSL (Hue, Saturation, and Lightness), but these color spaces describe colors in different ways.
-Let's take a closer look at each component of LCH separetly.
+Let's take a closer look at each component of LCH separately.

 LCH color space channels